 Co-Parent & Lead Artist

 Nat joined the team in 2016, and since that time has been a core part of Doorstep’s strategic visioning team as well as serving as a visual arts mentor on a variety of projects.
-Nat is the co-parent of our Dialogue project strand, coordinates our digital strategy and is the lead grant-writer for Doorstep.
+Nat is the lead on the Producing Praxis programme.

 Co-Parent & Lead Artist, Doorstep Studio Courses (DAS)